Roagna, an icon of Barbaresco

 #02 Massale Selection – No Clones – Single Vineyard Wines

-#05 Wild yeast fermentation
+#05 Wild yeast fermentation and starter

-#06 Long aging in large oak casks
+#06 Long ageing in large oak casks

 #08 Long maceration using a submerged cap

 Here is thus a man who is searching for the authenticity of his terroir.
 He farms his vines organically without, however, trying to gain certification.
 Roagna’s vines contrast sharply with neighbouring vineyards: grass growing between rows is actively encouraged and almost anarchic, there is the price for the natural balance that Luca seeks to retain in his vineyard.
-Nebbiolo finds its best expression here, with its great acidity and aging potential.
+Nebbiolo finds its best expression here, with its great acidity and ageing potential.

 Wines from domain Roagna currently for sale